Updated April 05, 2023

 This guide will provide you with details about each housing option and what you should expect when living in accommodation in our programs.

 We commit to providing a private room at a serviced apartment.
 It can be either a studio room or a shared apartment depending on the room availability.
 Below is the standard description.
 If you have special requests, feel free to let us know.

-Room facilities: Bed, wardrobe, air-conditioner, lights and other room furniture.
+Room facilities: Bed, wardrobe, air-conditioner, wifi, lights and other room furniture.

 Kitchen: fridge, microwave oven or electric cooker and other cooking utensils (depending on the apartment).

 Bathroom: the bathroom is in a smaller room within the apartment.